QuokkaStake/tmtop/README.md

 ![Telegram](https://raw.githubusercontent.com/QuokkaStake/tmtop/main/images/provider-host-issues.jpg)

-A: For sovereign chains, it's likely that the app cannot connect to the provider host, or it's not specified (so the app thinks it's a sovereign chain and tries to get validators out of the consumer chain).
+A: For consumer chains, it's likely that the app cannot connect to the provider host, or it's not specified (so the app thinks it's a sovereign chain and tries to get validators out of the consumer chain).
 Additionally, this won't work with non-cosmos-sdk chains, like Nomic.